-Summer movies 2017: Box office winners and losers
+Summer movies 2017: Box-office winners and losers

 WINNER: Girls Trip

 R-rated studio comedies had it rough this year, until Queen Latifah, Jada Pinkett Smith, Regina Hall, and breakout star Tiffany Haddish came to the rescue.
-Girls Trip ($109 mil) is a milestone in female ensemble comedy: the film opened bigger than Bridesmaids, is selling more tickets per week than Bad Moms, and stands as the only live-action comedy to pass the $100 million mark so far in 2017.
+Girls Trip ($109 mil) is a milestone in female ensemble comedy: The film opened bigger than Bridesmaids, is selling more tickets per week than Bad Moms, and stands as the only live-action comedy to pass the $100 million mark so far in 2017.

 LOSER: Valerian and the City of a Thousand Planets